Performing Arts in Libraries (PALS)

 Yes, children should bring a nut-free snack and a personal refillable water bottle.

-For programs between 10:00a.m.-1:00p.m., students should pack a labeled non-refrigerated nut-free lunch.
+For programs between 10:00a.m.-1:00p.m., students should pack a labeled non-refrigerated nut-freelunch.

 How do I purchase tickets for the performance?

 Tickets may be purchased using our registration system below.
-Suggested donation for tickets is $5 per person.
-Donations support the Camp Fund for Studio Playground, providing scholarships for our Theater Camp in Lincoln Woods State Park.
+Suggested minimum donation is $10 per person.

 Funding Arts Education